How to Apply

-2) AND you currently reside in LAUSD boundaries.
+2) AND they currently reside in LAUSD boundaries.

-LAUSD-affiliated charter school students can get an LAUSD intellectual assessment test if the charter school recommends testing (student must show signs of potential high giftedness) and the school pays LAUSD for the cost of the test (about $70 in 2018).
+Charter school students (both LAUSD-affiliated and independent) can get an LAUSD intellectual assessment test if the charter school requests testing and pays LAUSD for the cost of the psychologist’s time (about $500 per day during which multiple students may be tested).
 This is because funds that would have gone to LAUSD GATE were given to the charter school instead.
 Talk to your school’s Gifted Coordinator about how to get your student tested.
-Some HGM parents had to advocate persistently for their LAUSD charter school to recommend and pay for testing, including contacting their School Board member.
+Some charter schools allow/ask parents to pay for testing.
+Some HGM parents had to advocate persistently for their charter school to request testing.
 If you have questions about your rights, contact LAUSD GATE at 213-241-6500.

-If you would like to advocate for these policies to change (back), contact the LAUSD Board of Education member for your area.”
+If you would like to advocate for these policies to change, contact the LAUSD Board of Education member whose district you live in.